-The Rudder Construction is similar to elevator using the same 6.5mm x 9.5mm Spruce and 6.5mm x 9.5mm Balsa.
-However, the Rudder and Fin is only 16m Thick, So the orientation of the Balsa and Spruce changes tro lye on the 9.5m Side. finished thickness is 16mm these holes as you cover them with balsa strip otherwise you will loose location of rear stab
+Construction is similar to elevator using the same 6.5mm x 9.5mm Spruce and 6.5mm x 9.5mm Balsa.
+Please Ensure the Finished thickness is 22mm.

 The Fin Rear is to have the Spruce Glued to it with epoxy.
 Do NOT CUT EXCESS OFF.
-You will need approx 300vmm to extend past Fin at bottom which will fit in to fuselage later (Please see photo for reference of what me mean!)
+You will need approx 300mm to extend past Fin at bottom which will fit in to fuselage later.

-Please note : At base of Fin there are 2 holes of 8 mm diameter, these correspond to the holes in horizontal stab set to 1.5 degrees of incidence.
-It is important you drill
+Please note: At base of Fin there are 2 holes of 8 mm diameter, these correspond to the holes in horizontal stab (Please see attached Image on 65% Version), they are set to 1.5 degrees of incidence.
+It is important you drill these holes as you cover them with balsa strip otherwise you will loose location of rear stab